MozaicWorks/SoftwareDesignStudies/README.md

 *Incremental design*:

 * start with a well of depth 10 and width 1, and with a single square piece.
 Grow the design slowly towards the result.
 Of course, use TDD to do it.

+### Implement a chat system

+Chat systems are the simplest type of network-based application.
+They introduce many interesting challenges though.

+Features:

+* List chat users
+* Create a chat room
+* Chat (text-only)

+Optional features:

+* File transfers
+* Emoticons
+* Special commands (eg. \b = buzz)
+* Privacy
+* Logging of chats

+You can approach the problem with a few different learning goals:

+*Design your own protocol*:

+* Implement the minimal features, then add different clients: command line, web, desktop.
+Compare the resulting protocol with IRC (and others)

+*Operational concerns*:

+* How can you ensure scalability, performance, resilience, security?

+*Distributed application models*:

+* Peer to peer vs centralized